-Pot magnets - magnet systems with super-strong adhesive force
+Pot magnets - cup magnets with super-strong adhesive force

-Please note: The full adhesive force is achieved if the ferromagnetic counterpart is smooth, sufficiently thick and in direct and flush contact with the pot magnet.
+Please note: The full adhesive force of a pot magnet is achieved if the ferromagnetic counterpart is smooth, sufficiently thick and in direct and flush contact with the pot magnet.

 Suitable accessories for pot magnets

-These special products are a magnetic system consisting of a permanent magnet (a neodymium magnet) and a steel pot or a steel rail.
-The neodymium-iron-bor alloy provides the cup magnets with a magnetic super strength and they may reach a high adhesive force, even at a small size or flat design.
+These special products are a combination of a permanent magnet – more precisely a neodymium magnet - and a steel pot or a steel rail.
+The neodymium-iron-boron alloy provides the cup magnets with magnetic superstrengths, and they can reach high adhesive forces even at a small size or with a flat design.
 Since the magnets are embedded in the steel pot, their strength is concentrated on the adhering surface at direct contact, which results in especially high magnetic power.
 Hence, you can use pot magnets for mounting solutions that are extremely strong and discreet at the same time.
-Most pot magnets are round but there are also rectangular and square magnetic systems.
+Most pot magnets are round but there are also rectangular and square cup magnets.

 Special features and tips

 - To protect the magnet and ensure maximum adhesive force, the magnet must not protrude from the pot.
-In practice, the magnet is slightly recessed in the pot, which may vary from magnet to magnet; but the adhesive force indicated in the webshop is guaranteed.
+In practice, the magnet is slightly recessed in the pot, which may vary from magnet to magnet; but the adhesive force indicated in the online shop is guaranteed.

 - The indicated adhesive force is always measured perpendicular to the magnetic base.
-Hence, the cup magnet is significantly weaker on a wall as opposed to a ceiling.
-The adhesive force of a rubberised magnetic system is much higher in the shear direction because it increases with friction.
+The cup magnet is significantly weaker on a wall as opposed to a ceiling due to the displacement force.
+The adhesive force of a rubberised magnet system is much higher in the shear direction because it increases with friction.
 However, the tensile load-bearing capacity is slightly lower.

-- Depending on the application, there are various mounting options: Neodymium pot magnets with a borehole, thread (internal/external thread) or threaded stud (magnetic base) or glue-in cup magnets.
+- Depending on the application, there are various mounting options: Neodymium pot magnets with a drilled hole, thread (internal/external thread) or threaded stud (magnetic base) or glue-in cup magnets.

 - For the protection of delicate surfaces, we recommend rubberised products.
 Alternatively, you can also purchase separate rubber caps in different variations from us.